SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/horror_en.md

 If the character reaches his maixmal stress level by an action, he gets a *tick*, and the stress is set to 0.

+#### Stress Test

+Whenever it is important to judge whether the character can withstand a stressful situation, a *Stress Test* is rolled.
+To do this, add the character's *Logic* and *Willpower* values, and roll that many dice.
+If the roll shows at least one success, the Stress Test is successful.

+#### Reduce Stress

+To reduce stress, the character must rest, and not have any encounters with extraordinary beings.
+When *resting* (see Wounds and Healing), the player rolls a *Stress Test*.
+If this roll succeeds, the character's stress can be reduced by one.

+Therapy can relieve more stress, this is up to the game master and depends very much on the epoch played.

 ### Ticks

 If the character reaches the maximum stress level, he gets a *tick*, and the stress level is set to 0 again.